SPORTS, and GOD - ALL PART OF THE GAME

 Suddenly you see a horrific crash and when the guy climbs out, people scream it's a miracle!
 No it isn't.
 It's because NASCAR builds safety, with roll cages, Nomex fire protection and HANS devices for the neck and head.
 It took the greatest most entertaining driver of all to get them there and he paid the ultimate price.
 Thats people power, not miracles!
 Thats because we think and do and make better.
 Lets give people the credit sometimes.

+All in all I enjoy watching most sports, but it is becoming very similar to the distractions offered to the plebeian class in the gory and glory days of the Roman Empire.
 Nevertheless attendance at some arenas is way down because of the economy.
 The answer?
 Build a newer bigger stadium... sounds like the government.
 Thats how the Romans got the Coliseum, thats how we got the most bloated financial conspiracy in the world.
 It's called a government and it's "too big to fail".
 They will wake up one morning and find out they have failed miserably, monetarily and morally.
 It was old news by today.